Clay-Ferguson/quanta-docs-plugin/server/VFS/SQL/VFS2_CONVERSION.md

 Currently the VFS implementation (at least for the postgres SQL functions and postgres tables) we have those SQL commands defined in `plugins/docs/server/VFS/SQL/functions.sql` and `plugins/docs/server/VFS/SQL/schema.sql`.
 We'll create our new VFS2 SQL implementation in `plugins/docs/VFS2/SQL`.

+To save tokens, as you do each Step below, please just respond with "done." when you've completed your work, so we can save on token use.
+You don't need to explain what you've done, just do it.

 ## VFS2 Implementation Steps

 ### Step 1